VisoMasterFusion/VisoMaster-Fusion/README.md

 ## Fusion Features

-VisoMaster-Fusion includes all the great features of the original plus major enhancements from community mods:
+VisoMaster Fusion includes all the great features of the original plus major enhancements from community mods:

 -   **Job Manager & Batch Processing**: A complete UI to save workspace configurations as "jobs" and run them sequentially for unattended batch processing.
 Features segmented recording to combine multiple clips into a single output.
 -   **VR180 Mode**: Process and swap faces in hemispherical 180-degree VR videos, with optimizations for memory and speed.